Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This drives deeper engagement.

-Readers can control the brightness during the reading
+Readers can control the brightness while reading

 Existing